amirhossein-ka/go-api-todolist/README.md

 - Update/Edit a task
   - Route: `host:8000/api/v1/update/{_id}`
-  - Description: replace {_id} with desired task id and send a json in body same as create route.
+  - Description: replace {_id} with desired task id and send a JSON in body same as create route.
   - Method: PUT

 ## How to run